kubeflow/community/releases/handbook.md

 ### Release Manager
 The Release Manager will be responsible for coordinating the release and taking ultimate accountability for all release tasks to be completed on time.

+The previous Release Manager is responsible for choosing their successor that meets the prerequisite.
 If multiple Release Team members meet the prerequisites to become a Release Manager, the one from a different organization than the one that drove the previous release should be preferred.

 **Prerequisites:**
-1. Be a contributor for at least 1 year
-2. Have shadowed in a previous release or be a Release Team member in the past
+1. Have contributed as a release team member in two or more previous releases
-3. Contributions in at least 2 Working Groups

 **Time Commitments:** This role will need to be synchronous.
-The Release Manager is expected to be joining all the weekly and burndown meetings as well as coordinate with the Release Team and the Working Group leads.
-For the Development phase an estimate of the work needed is 4-8 hours per week.
-For the next phases the Release Manager will need to devote more time and coordinate the tasks of the release.
+The Release Manager is expected to join most of the weekly meetings and coordinate with the Release Team and the Working Group leads.
+For the Development phase, an estimate of the work needed is 4-8 hours per week.
+For the next phases, the Release Manager is required to devote more time and coordinate the tasks of the release.

 **Responsibilities:**
-* Providing updates to the mailing list with the progress of the release
+* Provide updates to the mailing list with the progress of the release
-* Coordinating directly with the WG liaisons and leads about dates and deliverables
+* Coordinate directly with the WG liaisons and leads about dates and deliverables
-* Coordinating with the Release Team Members for the progress of the release
+* Coordinate with the Release Team Members for the progress of the release
-* Ensuring the WG leads have cut the necessary github branches and tags for the different phases of the release
+* Ensure the WG leads have cut the necessary GitHub branches and tags for the different phases of the release
-* Driving the Release Team meetings
+* Host the weekly Release Team meetings
+* Update the larger community on release status during the Kubeflow community meetings
-* Making sure the processes are being followed
+* Make sure the processes are being followed
 * All the responsibilities of a Release Team Member

 **Authority:**